bucknellu/Nyan/README.md

 ## W-wait, what have I just done?

 Congratulations!
-You've just created a SQLite- and MemoryCache- backed ORM class.
-A SQLite database was created, together with a table to support your class.
+You created a SQLite- and MemoryCache- backed ORM class.
+A SQLite database was created, together with a table to store entries.

 ## Methods